dramforever/fiveth/docs/syntax.md

 words
 ```

+A number starting with `0x` will be parsed as hexadecimal, so `0xff` means the
+same as `255`.

 ## Comments

 The word `;` is special.
 It and everything after it in a line is ignored as a
 comment:

 ```
-0 ; Push 123 on the stack
+123 ; Push 123 on the stack
 words ; Show currently defined words
 ```